4 facts every fan must know before WWE SmackDown live from Barcelona, Spain

 Ad

-The Road to WrestleMania 41 will continue with jam-packed action and exciting moments, but this time more fans will be able to join in the fun.
+The Road to WrestleMania 41 will continue with jam-packed action and exciting moments, but this time, more fans will be able to join in the fun.
 As announced in December 2024, the company will embark on a European Tour en route to WrestleMania 41.
-The tour will kick off on the upcoming WWE SmackDown this week in Barcelona, Spain at the Olimpic Arena.
-The Stamford-based promotion may not visit the country often, but they always leave a mark when they do.
+The tour will kick off on the upcoming WWE SmackDown this week in Barcelona, Spain, at the Olimpic Arena.
+The Stamford-based promotion may not visit the country often, but it always leaves a mark when it does.

 Ad